-- (1) Admission requirements Refer to Rules G7(1) and (2)(b)(ii). - (2) Minimum duration
+Refer to Rules G7(1) and (2)(b)(ii).

 The minimum duration of registered study for a Bachelor's Degree at NQF level 7 is three years and for a Bachelor's Degree at NQF level 8 is four years, including any periods of work-integrated learning.